naclhv/wordpress-simplified/README.md

 - Git pull the project (for a new site), or extract the backup tar file (for a previous site you want to re-deploy).
 - Create a .env file specific to your site.
 The .env-example file has been included as a template.
 - Run `sudo bash launch-site`.
 This will get the SSL certificate, launch the Wordpress site, and schedule regular site backups and SSL renewal.
-- specific plugins, such as oxygen, will need a few extra steps specific to that plugin.
-You may also need to remap the old domain name to the new domain name in your content.
+- specific plugins, such as Oxygen, will need a few extra steps specific to that plugin.
+You may also need to remap the old domain name to the new one in your content.

 To back up or migrate the site:
 - Run `sudo bash backup-site.sh`.
 This will generate a file, named {directory_name}-backup-{date}.tar.bz2.
 This file is also generated through the regularly scheduled backups.